top of page

 Brooklyn’s J’Ouvert is a cultural celebration rooted in Caribbean tradition, but in recent years, its rich history has often been eclipsed by public safety concerns and negative press.

 I initially joined the We Are J’Ouvert campaign as a designer within a creative coalition.
-Over time, I evolved into the campaign’s Creative Director, leading the development of a visual identity and multichannel strategy that honored tradition, improved public understanding, improved public understanding, and made space for younger generations to see themselves in the experience.
+Over time, I evolved into the campaign’s Creative Director, leading the development of a visual identity and multichannel strategy.

 The Challenge